eusolomax/eusolomax/README.md

-# 👋 Hello, I'm Victor Capitelli!
+# 👋 Hello, I'm Victor André!
 &emsp;
 I'm a passionate Front-end Developer based in São Paulo, Brazil.
 With experience in Vue.js, Angular, TypeScript, and more, my focus is on creating clean, functional, and interactive user interfaces while solving complex challenges.
 - 💻 Developer with a vision to solve problems beyond just coding.